alexanderthurn/blocklaser/README.md

 ## Game Description

-Build blocks by pointing on them.
+Build blocks by pointing at them.
 Wait some seconds and it materializes.
-I
+Wait some more seconds and it will dissapear again.

+* Key 1-9: Start Mod
+* Key 0: Deactivate/Activate Mod Buttons

 ## Development